 One way to do this is by increasing brain-derived neurotrophic factor, also known as BDNF.

-BDNF is a naturally-occurring hormone in the brain that improves brain function and lowers your risk of mental disease.
+BDNF is a naturally-occurring protein in the brain that improves brain function and lowers your risk of mental disease.

 BDNF protects and repairs your brain cells, increases the growth of new brain cells, and improves learning, memory and mood.
 In fact, many researchers consider it a natural antidepressant (12-17, 66).

 Research suggests that if you struggle with mental illness or poor brain function, you likely have reduced levels of BDNF.
 But luckily, there are ways to boost it.
 And by doing so, you can reverse depression and protect yourself from Alzheimer’s disease (46-50, 31, 64-65, 67).